opendocsg/slw-judgments-backfill/2004_SGCA_14/report.md

 **Chao Hick Tin JA (delivering the judgment of the court):**

-1       This was an appeal against a decision of the High Court (reported at [2004] 1 SLR 1) refusing the application of the defendant-appellant, Jurong Town Corporation (“JTC”), for the plaintiffrespondent, Wishing Star Limited (“WSL”), to furnish security for costs in the sum of $400,000 in respect of the action.
+1       This was an appeal against a decision of the High Court (reported at <span class="citation">[2004] 1 SLR 1</span>) refusing the application of the defendant-appellant, Jurong Town Corporation (“JTC”), for the plaintiffrespondent, Wishing Star Limited (“WSL”), to furnish security for costs in the sum of $400,000 in respect of the action.
 We dismissed the appeal.
 For the purposes of the appeal, JTC also sought, by way of a motion, the admission of certain fresh evidence.
 We disallowed that too.
 We now give our reasons.

 **The background**